 Day 10: Explore Kagoshima and fly home

 It is the last day on your 10 day Kyushu itinerary.
-Depending on the time of your flight leaving Kagoshima Airport, you may have a bit more time to roam around the city.
+Depending on the time of your flight leaving Kagoshima Airport, you may have more time to roam around the city.

 How to travel from Kagoshima to Kagoshima Airport